 The success Shulman has experienced with EntrepreneurShares has led him twice to travel to Wall Street and ring the closing bell at the NYSE.
 The first time was in November 2017 when he launched Entrepreneur 30, a fund composed of 30 large-cap entrepreneurial companies, including recognizable names such as Amazon, Facebook, FedEx, and Netflix.
 Entrepreneur 30, which trades under the ticker symbol ENTR, has roughly $70 million in assets.

 About 250 people attended the launch of the fund.
 Many of them had Babson connections, including some alumni who were the first students Shulman had taught at the College.
 “I got choked up looking around,” admits Shulman.

-This month, Shulman is headed to the NYSE again to launch another entrepreneurial fund, one that will focus on smaller companies.
-Called ERShares Non-US Small Cap (with ticker symbol ERSX), the fund will have about $50 million in assets.
+Earlier this year, Shulman went to the NYSE again to launch another entrepreneurial fund, one focused on smaller companies.
+Called ERShares Non-US Small Cap (with ticker symbol ERSX), the fund has about $50 million in assets.
 When given the chance to have another closing-bell celebration, Shulman couldn’t turn it down.
 “It was so much fun the last time,” he says.

 Posted in News & Announcements